About Giving Voice and the benefits of singing

 Phew!
 That’s a lot of work!
 And, that’s the point.

-Our motto is “there is no wrong in this room”.
+There is no wrong in this room.

 In addition, to running our own choruses here in the Twin Cities and online, we support Alzheimer’s choruses all over the United States and choruses internationally by providing our toolkit to launch a new chorus and ongoing educational opportunities.